Justified Representation in Approval-Based Committee Voting: Justified Representation

-The intuition behind this definition is that if $k$ candidates are to be selected, then a set of $\frac{n}{k}$ voters that are completely unrepresented can demand that at least one of their unanimously approved candidates should be selected.
+The logic behind this definition is that if $k$ candidates are to be selected, then, intuitively, each group of $\frac{n}{k}$ voters ``deserves'' a representative.
+Therefore, a set of $\frac{n}{k}$ voters that have at least one candidate in common should not be completely unrepresented.
+We refer the reader to \secref{sec:scr} for a discussion of alternative definitions.